department-of-veterans-affairs/vagov-content/pages/education/change-gi-bill-benefits.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Change Your GI Bill School or Program | Veterans Affairs
-title: Change Your GI Bill School or Program display title: Change GI Bill School or Program
+heading: Change Your GI Bill School or Program display title: Change GI Bill School or Program
+description: Learn about ways you can make GI Bill changes.
+Find out when and how you can update your school, program, or other VA education benefits like when you're transferring schools or changing your educationor training goals.
 children: educationChangeGIBillBenefits
 collection: education
 order: 4